jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Dec 04 is: 322.0
+>The average increase in reported cases for the seven days ending on Dec 11 is: 462.0
 >
->The last time cases per day were this high was Nov 06 2024: 28 days prior.
+>The last time cases per day were this high was Oct 02 2024: 70 days prior.
 >
->The seven day average then was: 339 cases.
+>The seven day average then was: 564 cases.

 >
->The last time cases per day was lower than this was Nov 27 2024: 7 days prior.
+>The last time cases per day was lower than this was Dec 04 2024: 7 days prior.
 >
->The seven day average then was: 316 cases.
+>The seven day average then was: 385 cases.
 >
->Dec 04 marks the lowest 7 day average in the last three weeks.
+>Dec 11 marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Dec 04 is: 10
+>The average increase in hospitalizations per day for the seven days ending on Dec 11 is: 17
 >
->Dec 04 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Dec 11 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)